-4.2.5 Entry criteria, minimum requirements and typical offers
+4.2.5 Entry criteria, minimum requirements and typical offers programme lies with the Head of Department and the Admissions Tutor(s), in consultation with the Head of Admissions.

-Academic departments can set entry requirements that are higher than those set by Learning, Teaching & Enhancement Committee for general entry but not below, in consultation with the Admissions Office.
-The responsibility for monitoring requirements and ensuring entry requirements assist in identifying those most able to succeed on a given programme lies with the Head of Department and the Admissions Tutor(s), in consultation with the Head of Admissions.
+Academic departments can set entry requirements that are higher than those set for general entry but not below, in consultation with the Admissions Office.
+The responsibility for monitoring requirements and ensuring entry requirements assist in identifying those most able to succeed on a given